 - The Protection of Children from Harm

-Tacit authorisation applies after 3 full working days following the day of submission unless you hear otherwise from The Licensing Team, Environmental Health or the Police.
-We aim to tell you that we have got your Temporary Event Notice within 2 working days.
+Tacit authorisation applies after 3 full working days following the day of submission so unless you hear otherwise from The Licensing Team, Environmental Health or the Police then please accept that your Temporary Even Notice has been granted.

 To apply for a Temporary Events Notice (TEN) you must use our online form.